ahsanali17/Rocket_Elevators_Foundation/README.md

 Two types of databases will be requested for this exercise a- A relational database b- A data warehouse for decision-making

+Week 7 - This week, the task set to us is to integrate 7 different APIs into the Rocket Elevators website. those APIs include:
+    1 - Google Maps
+    2 - Twilio
+    3 - Slack
+    4 - DropBox
+    5 - SendGrid
+    6 - IBM Watson
+    7 - ZenDesk

-📌 Instructions to acces to the admin panel:
+📌 Instructions to access to the admin panel:

 To login as Admin:
 1. Navigation bar : My Account